. HELP Homeschool .

 Systems of the Body - Grades 3rd-6th

 This is an exciting, interactive, 24-week class that covers all 13 systems of the human body.
-Students will utilize models and worksheets to learn one system one week, and the following week, apply that which they learned by replicating the functions of that system.
-This hands-on activity will be completed individually and in groups.
+Spending more than one week on each system, this class will utilize hands-on activities, games, scavenger hunts and much more.
 This varied technique will help the students better understand the functions of the incredible human body that was designed by The Creator.
+Students will need to bring scissors, colored pencils or crayons, and glue stick to each class.

 Teacher: Kim Treadway